janul/chapter10-review/chapter10.md

  assertions, and encrypted communication.
 The `sponsor` property specifies the Organization responsible for governance.
 Federation contact information and legal agreements can be listed.
-The federation can use the `supports` property to publish schema standards, like user claim `identifi`ers (e.g. givenName or first_name?).
+The federation can use the `supports` property to publish schema standards, like user claim identifiers (e.g. givenName or first_name?), and trustmarks (as mentioned in the section above).
 * **Metadata** - Subclass of schema.org/Thing.
 This class specifies its `metadataFormat`, `expiration` and `category` (e.g. OpenID or SAML).
 OTTO extension vocabularies (like OpenID and SAML) subclass metadata,